Niko Springer

-Niko Springer (born 11 July 2000) is a German darts player who competes in Professional Darts Corporation (PDC) events.
+Niko Springer (born 11 July 2000) is a German professional darts player who competes in Professional Darts Corporation (PDC) events.
 Nicknamed "Meenzer Bub", he has held a PDC Tour Card since earning one through ranking second-place on the 2024 Development Tour.
 He won his first PDC ranking title at the 2025 Hungarian Darts Trophy on the European Tour.
 In 2024, Springer won three PDC Development Tours and four PDC Europe Next Gen titles.

 Career

 Early career

 Springer first took part in PDC Qualifying School (Q-School) in 2021, where he reached the final stage of European Q-School but was unable to obtain a PDC Tour Card.
 Due to his performances at Q-School, Springer received a wildcard for the 2021 PDC Europe Super League, where he was eliminated in the quarter-finals by the eventual tournament winner Martin Schindler.

 During the 2021 PDC European Development Tour series, Springer made two finals, losing to Rusty-Jake Rodriguez on both occasions.
 His Development Tour ranking saw him qualify for the 2021 PDC World Youth Championship and the 2022 UK Open.
 Springer also reached his first PDC Challenge Tour final in 2021, losing 5–1 to José Justicia in Event 7.

 In 2022, Springer qualified for his first two PDC European Tour events as a Host Nation Qualifier.
 At his debut tournament, the 2022 International Darts Open, Springer made the third round following wins over Jermaine Wattimena and Brendan Dolan, before losing 6–2 to Peter Wright.
 At the 2022 German Darts Championship, he lost 6–2 to Darius Labanauskas in the first round.
 Springer made the final of the 2022 PDC Europe Super League but lost the final 10–8 to Florian Hempel, missing out on qualification for the 2023 PDC World Darts Championship.

 At the 2023 International Darts Open, Springer defeated Scott Williams in the first round before defeating Dimitri van den Bergh 6–1 in the second round.
 He lost in the third round to Damon Heta.

 At the 2023 PDC Europe Super League, Springer achieved a nine-dart finish in a group stage match with Manfred Bilderl, notable for Springer achieving the perfect leg before Bilderl had the opportunity to complete his own nine-dart finish.